wvuweb/hammer-vm/README.md

 HOST_PORT=2000                                          # default: 2000
 DEV_ENVIRONMENT=true                                    # default: false
 HAMMER_VERSION=v1.0.12                                  # default: false (pulls latest release)
+                                                        # will override DEV_ENVIRONMENT set to false if
+                                                        # DEV_ENVIRONMENT is being used
 ```

 * `CLEANSLATE_THEMES` variable enables setting any path to your cleanslate theme directory
 * `HOST_PORT` variable enables setting any port for the VM to bind Hammer server on
-* `DEV_ENVIRONMENT` variable enables latest commit versions of Hammer to be installed
+* `DEV_ENVIRONMENT` variable enables latest commit versions of Hammer to be installed or specific branches
 * `HAMMER_VERSION` variable pins installation of a specific released versions of Hammer